didilinkin/udui-vue/README.md

         use cmd enter my project => udui-vue

-        you can try $ npm ren dev  ? next : good!
+        you can try $ npm ren dev  ? good : next !

         you also can try try delete node_module file next $ npm install      /* ---an zhuang yi lai */